prthgajera30/Ecom-Application-main/infra/README.md

    ```bash
    docker compose -f infra/docker-compose.prod.yml up -d
    ```
+   On first boot the API container automatically applies Prisma migrations and seeds the demo catalog so the storefront has data out of the box.
+Set `AUTO_DB_SETUP=0` in `infra/env.prod` if you prefer to manage migrations and seeds manually.
 4. When you're done, shut the stack down with:
    ```bash
    docker compose -f infra/docker-compose.prod.yml down